Monits/android-linters/README.md

 ## History

+#v1.1.7 Fix scope of the detectors
+Fix in ParcelDetector when check for missing calling super

+#v1.1.6 Add checks to prevent get incorrect Fields

+#v1.1.5 Fix an issue when we are restoring a state

 #v1.1.4 Fix checking for getArguments method when gets the variables

 #v1.1.3 Check when a state is restored in a local variable and then in a field